If you’ve invested in certain assets, you’ve seen growth in your wealth. If you haven’t, you might be struggling.

 It seems like we hit a new record high every day.

-Why?
+Why has this happened?
+Why have they become a dream run.
 Well that’s our goal – to better understand the forces that drive the market.
 And more importantly, to uncover how it will affect investors like you.

 ‘Nobody knows anything,’ may be Gospel Truth.
 But it doesn’t tell you what movie to watch or what stock to buy.

 In, 2009-2019, debt rose even more.
 Worldwide, it more than doubled, growing five times faster than GDP.